 ePhyto: Enhancing safe trade in plants and plant products

 The project aims to provide developing countries with a simple generic system for the production, sending and receipt of electronic phytosanitary certificates (ePhyto) and to establish a harmonised exchange tool to facilitate the exchange of electronic certificates as an alternative to the current practice of exchanging paper certificates.
-The establishment of these tools should improve the security of official communications between countries, improve trade flows by facilitating the improved border access of plants and plant products; eliminate the cost and complexity of countries developing individual systems for electronic data exchange and remove the need for countries to negotiate the necessary exchange protocols on a country by country basis.
+The establishment of these tools will improve the security of official communications between countries and the trade flows by enhancing border access of plants and plant products.
+It will also eliminate the cost and complexity of countries developing individual systems for electronic data exchange and the necessity to negotiate exchange protocols on a country by country basis.

-The International Plant Protection Convention (IPPC) has adopted International Standard for Phytosanitary Measures (ISPMs) which provide harmonized guidance on phytosanitary certification that has contributed to facilitating safe trade.
-In 2012, an appendix to ISPM 12 on electronic phytosanitary certification was approved which provided guidance on the exchange of electronic phytosanitary certificates (more information here).
+The International Plant Protection Convention (IPPC) has adopted International Standard for Phytosanitary Measures (ISPMs), which provide harmonized guidance on phytosanitary certification that has contributed to facilitating safe trade.
+In 2012, an appendix to ISPM 12 on electronic phytosanitary certification was approved, which provided guidance on the exchange of electronic phytosanitary certificates.
 In recent years, some Contracting Parties to the IPCC, predominantly developed countries have made significant advances in developing systems for electronic certification.
-These have often required considerable resources to develop the electronic tools necessary for producing and receiving electronic certificates and in negotiating agreements with trading partners to allow for exchange.
+These have often required considerable resources to develop the necessary electronic tools for producing and receiving electronic certificates as well as negotiating exchange agreements with trading partners.

 Establishment of the Solution

 Many developing countries perceive that electronic phytosanitary certification is unattainable.
-Many do not possess the technical and financial capacity to develop a system for the automation of issuance and transfer of phytosanitary certificates or the financial and strategic capacity to establish complex bilateral arrangements necessary for country by country exchange.
-The project therefore seeks to establish the infrastructure for developing countries to produce, send and receive electronic certificates based upon a generic web-based system (GeNS).
-Furthermore, the establishment of an international hub that facilitates exchange between countries connected to it removes the need for complex country by country arrangements.
-Following the establishment of project development and service agreements between the IPPC and the United Nations International Computing Centre (UNICC), the UNICC, in collaboration with the project governance committees and the IPPC Secretariat, will articulate the specifications for the hub and GeNS and evaluate and report on existing software and hardware available for use as the Solution.
-The UNICC will then establish the GeNS and hub for piloting by 10-12 countries.
-Two to three countries that adopt the GeNS and the eight to ten countries that currently operate existing national systems for the exchange of electronic data will link to the hub and conduct exchanges to validate the performance of the system.
+Many do not possess the technical and financial capacity to develop a system for the automation of issuance and transfer of phytosanitary certificates nor the financial and strategic capacity to establish complex bilateral trade arrangements.
+The project seeks to establish the infrastructure for developing countries to produce, send and receive electronic certificates based upon a generic web-based system (GeNS).
+The establishment of an international hub that facilitates exchange between countries removes the need for complex country by country arrangements.
+Following the establishment of project development and service agreements between the IPPC and UNICC, UNICC, in collaboration with the project governance committees and the IPPC Secretariat, will articulate the specifications for the hub and GeNS, evaluate and report on existing software and hardware available for use as the Solution.
+UNICC will then establish the GeNS and hub for piloting through 10-12 countries.
+Two to three countries that adopt the GeNS and eight to ten countries that currently operate existing national systems for the exchange of electronic data will link to the hub and conduct exchanges to validate the performance of the system.
 The outcome of this pilot testing will be used to refine the Solution components for full implementation by all national plant protection organizations (NPPOs).

 Establishment of business and technical tools to support the implementation of ePhyto

 Many countries do not understand the complex business and technical changes required to implement electronic data exchange.
 Transition to electronic exchange not only impacts the operations of the NPPO, but also the organizations and entities conducting or supporting the trade of plants and plant products including traders and other government departments.
-As such, NPPOs should carefully undertake business analysis, strategic policy analysis, change management and technical training to evaluate and support the transition to electronic data exchange.
-The project therefore will work with experts to evaluate, modify, where appropriate, and develop tools that support developing country implementation of the ePhyto.
-Tools to be developed include advocacy materials to explain to policy makers the concept of electronic phytosanitary certification and its benefits for countries; readiness assessment questionnaires and situation analysis aimed at providing a quick assessment of countries level of readiness to adopt ePhyto; Business Process Analysis guides to evaluate business transition; technical user guides and manuals for the ePhyto Solution to explain the operation of the ePhyto Solution components; decision support tools to enable countries to take an informed decision about implementing ePhyto; and business process reengineering guides to transition countries from their current workflows to those under an ePhyto environment.
+As such, NPPOs should carefully undertake business and strategic policy analysis, change management and technical training to evaluate and support the transition to electronic data exchange.
+The project will work with experts to evaluate, modify, where appropriate, and develop tools that will support developing countries implementing ePhyto.
+These tools include advocacy materials explaining to policy makers the concept of electronic phytosanitary certification and its benefits for countries; readiness assessment questionnaires and situation analysis providing a quick assessment of countries' level of readiness to adopt ePhyto; Business Process Analysis guides to evaluate business transition; technical user guides and manuals for the ePhyto Solution to explain the operation of the ePhyto Solution components; decision support tools to enable countries to take an informed decision about implementing ePhyto; and business process reengineering guides to transition countries from their current workflows to those under an ePhyto environment.

 Establishment of a business model to support the long term sustainability of the ePhyto Solution